Sang-Buster/Weather-Logger/utils/wifi_dropout_patch.md

 # **Preventing Constant WiFi Dropouts on Raspberry Pi**

-This guide provides steps to prevent **constant WiFi dropouts** on a Raspberry Pi by setting up **passwordless SSH, cron jobs, WiFi auto-reconnect scripts, and static IP configuration**.
+This guide provides steps to prevent **constant WiFi dropouts** on a Raspberry Pi by setting up **passwordless SSH, systemd services, WiFi auto-reconnect scripts, and static IP configuration**.

 ---